Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Results

-The fact that HCMA often is inferior to the other 11 solvers clearly indicates that the data contains sufficient potential for improving over the SBS -- e.g., with a reasonable algorithm selector.
-This finding is supported by the small amount of points located exactly on the diagonal of the scatterplots in Figure~\ref{fig:sbs_vbs}, which depict the ERT-pairs of the two baseline algorithms for all 24 BBOB problems and per problem dimension.
+A further finding of Table~\ref{tab:portfolio} is that HCMA often is inferior to the other 11 solvers.
+This clearly indicates that the data contains sufficient potential for improving over the SBS -- e.g., with a reasonable algorithm selector.
+This is supported by the small amount of points located exactly on the diagonal of the scatterplots in Figure~\ref{fig:sbs_vbs}, which depict the ERT-pairs of the two baseline algorithms -- the idealistic VBS and the SBS, i.e., the best performing solver from the portfolio (HCMA) -- for all 24 BBOB problems and per problem dimension.
 Noticeably, though not very surprising, the VBS and SBS always have higher ERTs on the multimodal problems (FIDs 15 to 24) than on the unimodal problems (FIDs~1~to~14).
 Also, the shape of the cloud of observations indicates that the problems' complexity grows with its dimension: while the 2D-observations are mainly clustered in the lower left corner (indicating rather easy problems), the cloud stretches along the entire diagonal for higher-dimensional problems.
 Furthermore it is obvious that two problems, FIDs~1 (\textit{Sphere}, indicated by~$\circ$) and 5 (\textit{Linear Slope}, $\diamond$), are consistently solved very fast (independent of its dimensionality), whereas FID~24 (\textit{Lunacek Bi-Rastrigin}, $\triangle$) is always the most difficult problem for the two baseline algorithms.

 Looking at the performances of HCMA across all 96 problems, one problem stands out: the three-dimensional version of the \textit{B\"uche-Rastrigin} function (FID 4).
-On this (usually rather simple) function, HCMA has a relERT of 1765.9, compared to at most 51.8 on the non-3D-versions of this problem and 249.1 as the worst relERT of all remaining 95 BBOB problems.
+On this (usually rather simple) function, HCMA has a relative ERT of 1\,765.9, compared to at most 51.8 on the non-3D-versions of this problem and 249.1 as the worst relative ERT of all remaining 95 BBOB problems.
 We therefore had a closer look at the submitted data of HCMA across FID 4 and for all dimensions.
 The respective data is summarized in Table~\ref{tab:fid4}.
 Comparing the results of the 20 optimization runs with each other, three of them seem to be clear outliers.
 However, it remains unclear whether they were caused by the algorithm itself -- it could for instance be stuck in a local optimum without terminating -- or whether the outliers were caused by some technical issue on the platform.